Best & Worst Honda HR-V Years

 The Worst Years: 2016, 2018, 2019

 Now for the years you might want to skip: 2016, 2018, and 2019.
-These HR-Vs had a few too numerous defects in the works.
+These HR-Vs had a few too many defects in the works.

-The 2016 model was like that first pancake – a bit of a mess.
+The 2016 model was like that initial pancake – a bit of a mess.
 Electrical gremlins, powertrain peculiarities, and brake troubles were the order of the day.
 Owners grumbled about start/stop buttons playing dead, instrument clusters going wild, paint peeling faster than a sunburned tourist, and CVTs with an identity crisis.
-Oh, and let’s not forget the recall for brake calipers that were a bit too slick for their own good.
+Oh, and let’s not forget the recall for brake calipers that were a bit too smooth for their own good.

 These issues, plus the recall conga line, make these years the dark sheep of the HR-V clan.
 Buyer beware!

-Want the scoop on these recalls?
+Want the scoop on these recent recalls?

 Check out the NHTSA reports for 2016, 2018, and 2019 HR-Vs.